JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 2. It adds a plot recipe for marginal histograms.
 3. It adds a bunch of new statistical plot series.

-Besides recipes, StatsPlots.jl also provides a specialized macro from plotting directly from data tables.
+Besides recipes, StatsPlots.jl also provides a specialized macro `@df` from plotting directly from data tables.

 ### Using User Recipes